Bad Credit

 Although bad credit cards are designed for those with a poor credit rating, you still may struggle to get approved for one if your credit score is very poor.

-If you do find a lender willing to approve your application, you'll likely be charged a high interest rate and have a low credit limit.
+If you find a lender willing to approve your application, you'll likely be charged a high interest rate and have a low credit limit.